illinoistech-itm/jhajek/itmo-340-540/project/340/practical.md

 This portion is worth 30 points.

 * 5 Points for formatting, sharing link, and having the correct sharing permissions
-* 5 Points for introducing yourself in the video and having the camera on the entire time
+* 5 Points for introducing yourself in the video and having the camera on
 * 20 Points for correct TCP sequencing information

 You can make use of any screen capture technology you would like and render the capture as a MP4 or OGG/Vorbis equivalent.
 Upload it to your IIT Google Drive, give permissions to share the video via link, and submit that shared link to Blackboard as the deliverable.
 Please test this.